 Schöck offers low thermal bridging alternative to wrapped parapets

 method of insulating parapets is to wrap the perimeter of the wall with an insulation barrier.
 This is costly and has associated long term risks.
-However, the new Schöck Isokorb type AXT – available in Ireland via Contech Accessories – offers a cost-effective and more thermally efficient alternative.
+However, the new Schöck Isokorb type AXT – available in Ireland via Contech Accessories and in the UK via Schöck Ltd UK – offers a cost-effective and more thermally efficient alternative.

 Its 120mm insulation thickness results in low psi-values and therefore significantly reduces heat loss – and there is no wrapping required.
 It permits a more sophisticated construction opportunity for greater freedom of design, and allows flexible distance between elements according to load requirements.
 An added benefit is that there is no risk of any additional thermal bridging through balustrade fixings.